 Sexstone and Atlas (1977) also observed increases in populations of hydrocarbon-degrading soil microbes at an experimental site at Point Barrow, Alaska.
-Prudhoe crude oil was applied through a perforated plate to provide even coverage at concentrations of 5 L/m2 and 12 L/m2, simulating moderate and heavy oil releases.
+Prudhoe crude oil was applied through a perforated plate to provide even coverage at concentrations of 5 L/m and 12 L/m, simulating moderate and heavy oil releases.
 During the first summer following the experimental release, microbial response was limited to the surface soil (top 0.8 in.
 [2 cm]), but in the following year this extended to greater depths depending on the drainage characteristics of the soil.
 Researchers anticipated that increased numbers of heterotrophic microbes, including oil utilizers, would persist for at least a decade after the release.
-Sexstone et al. (1978) also found that oil released onto tundra soils infiltrated the soil, and microbes in the saturated areas showed decreased abundance.
+Sexstone et al. (1978) also found that oil released abundance.
 However, around the perimeter of these saturated areas, microbial numbers were higher than those found in the reference locations.
 At the same experimental site, Linkins et al. (1978) found evidence indicating that the organisms were actively modifying the oil and using it to support their metabolism.